Cash-Out Refinance: Rates And Guide For Homeowners

 Similar to when you buy a home, you must submit to underwriting and appraisal processes before your lender approves your refinance.
 Even after you close, the Truth in Lending Act requires your lender to offer you 3 days to cancel the loan if you have a change of heart, and you won’t get your cash until 3 – 5 days after closing.
 If you need money immediately, a cash-out refinance may not be the right solution.

 Your Loan Terms May Change

 When you get a cash-out refinance, you pay off your original mortgage and replace it with a new loan.
-This means your new loan may take longer to pay off, your monthly payments may be different or your interest rate may change.
-Be sure to look at the Closing Disclosure from your lender and analyze your new loan terms.
+This means your new loan may take longer to pay off, your monthly payments may be different, or your interest rate may change.
+Be sure to look at the Closing Disclosure from your lender and analyze your new loan terms before you close.

 You’ll Need An Appraisal

 Cash-out refinances are contingent upon an appraisal by an independent third party.
 Appraisals can take time, so factor this into your refinancing timeline.
 Keep in mind that the appraisal will determine how much your lender is willing to give you.
 Take the time to prepare your property by cleaning up the outside of your home, washing windows and fixing visible damage before the appraisal happens.
 This will make your home look nicer and increase the chances of the appraiser giving your property a fair assessment.

 Cash-out refinancing, home equity loans and home equity lines of credit (HELOCs) are all methods of capitalizing on your home’s value, but there are important differences.
 A cash-out refinance replaces your existing mortgage with a higher loan amount, while home equity loans and lines of credit are additional mortgages.